-The same goes for SharePoint plan 2, which is included in the Enterprise plan.
+The same goes for SharePoint Plan 2, which is included in the Enterprises plan.
 It comes with In-place hold, advanced DLP features, and enhanced search features.
 Not really big deal makers, but I have to say, In-place hold is really useful if your organization is involved in a lot of legal cases or has to provide warranty or support on projects over many years.

 The difference with Exchange is in line with the other two.
-With Plan 2 you get more store (100Gb mailbox + unlimited In-place archive), advanced DLP features, and in-place hold.
+With Plan 2 you get more storage (100Gb mailbox, advanced DLP features, and in-place hold.
 The email archive is however the same for both plans.

 We will find the most differences when it comes to threat protection.
-Microsoft 365 Enterprise is focused on the manageability of your devices and keeping control of your data.
-Microsoft 365 Business Premium comes only with the Office 365 Advanced Threat Protection (ATP), where the Microsoft 365 Enterprise E3 plans have a lot more to offer:
+Microsoft 365 E3 is focused on the manageability of your devices and keeping control of your data.
+Microsoft 365 Business Premium comes only with Office 365 Advanced Threat Protection (ATP), whereas the Microsoft 365 E3 plans have a lot more to offer:

 - Microsoft Advanced Threat Analytics (ATA)